 [Download our checklist, Education Facility Management Checklist for Back to School to make your school’s operations as efficient as possible.]

 - During the students’ spring break from classes, complete a thorough inspection of each mechanical system.
-Complete any necessary upkeep maintenance at this time in order to keep noise levels low.
+Complete any necessary upkeep school building maintenance at this time in order to keep noise levels low.

 - Ensure that your boiler is stored safely for the spring and summer months ahead.

 - Perform an HVAC tune-up during the early spring months to make sure your system is operational for the upcoming cooling season.

 - During the students’ summer break, complete a thorough inspection of each mechanical system and complete any necessary upkeep maintenance.

 - Use this time to make necessary repairs/upgrades to the mechanical system.